Gerardbulky/Innergardssalongen/README.md

 * git commit -m "Index,css and other pages" index,css and other pages are used as my commit command
 * git push original master. used to push the file to github.
 * open github,chose the repository,click on settings,scroll down to github pages and select Master branch as the publishing source.
-* here is a [link](https://github.com/gerardambe/Innergardssalongen) to the github.
+* here is a [link](https://github.com/gerardambe/Innergardssalongen) to the github and a link to the [website](https://gerardambe.github.io/Innergardssanongen).

 ## CREDIT

 ### CONTENT

-All the content information was done by me.for example,when hovering on the Navbar content,will give you a Wobble Horizontal effect and the BOOK NOW button also has a GROW effect.the MAKE AN APPOINTMENT has a FORWARD effect when hovering over.
+All the content information was done by me.for example,when hovering on the Navbar content,will give you a Wobble Horizontal effect and the BOOK NOW button also has a GROW effect.
+The MAKE AN APPOINTMENT has a FORWARD effect when hovering over.

-The services menu shows the different services to be expected by the user.The location provides the address location and the book now makes a call.
+The services menu shows the different services to be expected by the user.The location provides the address location and the book now button makes a call.

-On the footer,the social links have a hover effect which changes to orange when hovered upon and will redirect the user to other social media websites,which opens into another tab because i used target="_blank".
+On the footer,the social links have a hover effect which changes to orange when hovered upon and will redirect the user to other social media websites,which opens into another tab.
 ### MEDIA

 All the photos used from on this site was given to me by the person from whom i intended building this site for.